Removing Drawers without Breaking the Sockets?

 My questions were all answered above.
 I just installed my new drawer hardware you sent.
 Just wanted to say THANKS from a former NJ girl.
 It is great to work with an American company!

-A quick learner from Albertson, NY (Long Island - Nassau County) says:
+Quick Learner from Albertson, NY (Long Island - Nassau County)

 After replacing my hardware, they seem to operate much better than the originals.
 I don't know why this is, but thanks!